 One of pCPA’s key roles is to conduct joint negotiations for brand name and generic drugs in Canada in order to achieve greater value for publicly funded drug programs and patients through its combined negotiating power.
 Its objectives are to:

-- increase access to clinically effective and cost-effective drug treatment options;
+- Increase access to clinically relevant and cost-effective treatments